arrow-kt/arrow-website/content/docs/learn/design/suspend-io.md

 ## Ergonomics

 `IO` requires a wrapper in the return type: `fun number(): IO<Int>`, and thus we always have to work with the `IO` type to access the value we care about within.
-A typical pattern for this using `flatMap`, so let's say we want to calculate 3 numbers and return them as a `Triple`.
+A typical pattern for this is to use `flatMap`, so let's say we want to calculate 3 numbers and return them as a `Triple`.
 To make the example concrete we use names inspired by [Cats Effect](https://typelevel.org/cats-effect/docs/getting-started).

 ```kotlin